gomorpheus/morpheus-docs/api/includes/_clusters.md

 Parameter | Description
 --------- | -----------
-ID | ID of the check to retrieve
+ID | ID of the cluster

 ## Create a Cluster